ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/surfaces.rst

 The ``initialGasMoleFractions`` dictionary should contain gas-phase species, the ``initialSurfaceCoverages`` dictionary should contain adsorbates and vacant sites.
 Both will be normalized if the values given do not sum to 1.00.
-The surface site density (``surfaceSiteDensity``) is the amount of active catalytic sites per unit surface area, and varies depending on the catalyst in question, but is held constant across simulations.
 The ratio of catalyst surface area to gas phase volume (`surfaceVolumeRatio`) is determined by reactor geometry, and so may be different in each ``surfaceReactor`` simulation.